11 Virtual Art Museum Tours That Will Cost You Nothing

 The Musee d’Orsay is a museum in Paris, France.
 It is situated on the banks of the Seine River in Paris.
 It is in the house of the former Gare d’ Orsay, a Beaux-Arts railway station that was built between 1898 and 1900.
 This is now one of the largest art museums in Europe.

 The museum has mainly French art dating between 1848 and 1914.
 It has paintings, sculptures, furniture, and photography.
-This museum has the largest collection of impressionist and post-impressionist art.
+This museum has the most extensive collection of Impressionist and Post-Impressionist art.
 Their art collections include Monet, Manet, Degas, Renoirs, Cezanne, Seurat, Sisley, Gauguin, and Van Gogh.

 The National Portrait Gallery is at St Martin’s Place just off Trafalgar Square in London, England.
 This gallery houses all the important portraits of important and famous British people throughout history.

-If you are a fan of the Bronte sisters you can find the portraits of Charlotte, Emily, and Anne in a painting done by their brother Patrick Bronte.
-There even portraits believed to be of William Shakespeare.
-If you love British history and love portraits this is a great museum to explore.
+If you are a fan of the Bronte sisters, you can find the portraits of Charlotte, Emily, and Anne in a painting by their brother, Patrick Bronte.
+There are even portraits believed to be of William Shakespeare.
+If you love British history and love portraits, this is a great museum to explore.

 You can take the virtual tour of The National Portrait Gallery by clicking here.